cssnr/docker-tags-action/README.md

   uses: cssnr/docker-tags-action@v1
 ```

+### seperator

-**seperator** - Output seperator.
+Output seperator.
 Newline is default and that works as the input for the docker build actions.

+### latest

-**latest** - Default behavior only adds `latest` tag to a release that are not a pre-release.
+Default behavior only adds `latest` tag to a release that are not a pre-release.

+### summary

-**summary** - Write a Summary for the job.
+Write a Summary for the job.
 To disable this set to `false`.

 <details><summary>👀 View Example Summary</summary>